 - Employees must be educated annually about the need for careful handling of automotive fluids.
 New employees must be trained upon hiring.
 Employees at businesses or public agencies that routinely change or handle these fluids must be trained in spill prevention and cleanup.
 All training must be documented. - Spill cleanup materials, such as rags and absorbent materials, must always be kept close at hand when changing oil and other fluids.
-Soiled rags and other cleanup material must be properly disposed of or professionally cleaned and reused. - Maintenance and repair activities must be conducted indoors. - Drain all fluids that have the potential to leak from wrecked vehicles, and equipment when they arrive.
+Soiled rags and other cleanup material must be properly disposed of or professionally cleaned and reused. - Maintenance and repair activities must be conducted indoors. - Refer to S414 BMPs for Maintenance and Repair of Vehicles and Equipment.
+BMP 12: Maintenance and Repair of Vehicles and Equipment from the Seattle SDCI also applies. - Drain all fluids that have the potential to leak from wrecked vehicles and equipment when they arrive.
 Store and dispose of fluids properly. - If the work must be performed outdoors or at a mobile location such as a construction site, drip pans or other containment devices must be used beneath the vehicle or equipment to capture all spills and drips. - Make sure all outside materials that have the potential to leach or spill to the drainage system are covered, contained, or moved to an indoor location. - Maintenance and repair areas cannot be hosed down.
 Instead, they must be swept weekly or more often as needed to collect dirt, and spills must be wiped up with rags and other absorbent materials.
 If pressure washing is necessary, the wastewater must be collected and disposed of properly.
 It cannot be discharged to the stormwater drainage system. - Drains located inside buildings must be connected to the sanitary sewer.
-Do not allow drains inside maintenance buildings to connect to the sanitary sewer without prior approval by SPU and King County. - If floatable components are present, use an oil/water separator or other appropriate treatment to treat all runoff from the fluid changing area prior to discharge to the sanitary sewer. - If extensive staining and oily sheen is present, absorbent pillows or booms must be used in or around catch basins and properly maintained to prevent oil from entering the stormwater drainage system.
+Do not allow drains inside maintenance buildings to connect to the sanitary sewer without prior approval by SPU and King County.

+- If floatable components are present, use an oil/water separator or other appropriate treatment to treat all runoff from the fluid changing area prior to discharge to the sanitary sewer. - If extensive staining and oily sheen is present, absorbent pillows or booms must be used in or around catch basins and properly maintained to prevent oil from entering the stormwater drainage system.

-4. Washing and Cleaning of Food Service Equipment
+4. Washing and cleaning of food service equipment